 Avoid sharing living areas with family members - Try to stay in a separate room from the rest of the family and use a separate bathroom.

 Avoid physical contact with others - refrain from kissing, shaking hands or hugging as a greeting

 Maintain a clean environment – regularly clean and disinfect frequently touched surfaces

-Ensure household staff follow good practices - if you employ household and/or private nursing staff, ensure they adhere to the strict hygiene protocols of hand washing and ask them to keep a mask on when near you.
+Ensure household staff follow good practices - if you employ household and/or private nursing staff, ensure they adhere to the strict hygiene protocols of hand washing.